Bamberg witch trials: Cases and accused

 When the wife and daughter of Georg Haan were arrested in 1627, he left the city with his son Adam Haan and issued a complaint of the arrest of his wife and daughter to the Emperor, who ordered that the wife and daughter of Haan should be released.
-But when Georg and his son returned to Bamberg in 1628, his wife and daughter had already been executed after having named George and Adam as their accomplices.
+But when Georg and his son returned to Bamberg in 1628, his wife and daughter had already been executed after having named, under torture, George and Adam as their accomplices.
 Georg and Adam Haan were then arrested.
 The Emperor protested, but the ongoing Thirty Years' War made it practically difficult to conduct an intervention in Bamberg, and the Prince-Bishop ignored the Imperial orders.

 One of the people Georg Haan named (under torture) as an accomplice was Johannes Junius, who garnered posthumous fame due to a letter he [Haan] wrote to his daughter Veronica from prison in June 1628 in which he declared his innocence but had been tortured to confess his guilt and name accomplices.
 The letter was smuggled out of prison and apparently successfully delivered.
 In May 1629, Barthol Braun, who had participated in the witch trials as a prosecutor, was himself arrested.
+His fate is not recorded.

 The total number of executions is unknown as only some were documented.
 Of the confirmed numbers, 15 men and women were charged with witchcraft in the year 1626; 85 are noted for the year 1627, 137 for 1628, and 167 for 1629, which was the peak year of the witch trials, followed by 54 in 1630, and a lesser number in 1631, but these are only the confirmed cases and are not complete.
-All of the accused were executed by burning: sometimes the condemned could be decapitated beforehand, but the majority appear to have been burned alive.
+All of the accused were executed by burning: sometimes the condemned could be decapitated beforehand, but the majority appear to have been burnt alive.